KDr2/kdr2.net/source/index.rst

  - Improve my poor English.
  - Plant peanuts with `my wife <http://miss-understood.net>`_ and my parents at my hometown(Where I was born) in the coming spring.
- - A journey to New Zealand at the end of the fall(the start of next spring at the Southern Hemisphere).
+ - A journey to New Zealand(or Australia or North America) at the end of the fall(the start of next spring at the Southern Hemisphere).

 Contact Me